 Camden House, located at 1212 Camden Avenue, houses three of SU’s outreach groups: ShoreCorps/PALS, an AmeriCorps program and the Horticulture Office.

 The Center for Conflict Resolution, located on the southwest corner of Camden and College avenues, provides the University and the community with conflict resolution services and training.
 The center works with individuals and groups in conflict to build creative and self-sustaining solutions.

 The center also houses the University’s academic major and minor in conflict analysis and dispute resolution and acts as a clinic where students take classes, workshop and training in conflict analysis and dispute resolution.
 Students take practicum and internships through the center at locations both on- and off-campus.
 The center houses the student-run Campus Mediation Center that provides conflict resolution service to the student body.
 The center also provides support and use of its facilities to the Conflict Resolution Club.

 In addition, the center has a research and evaluation wing that has received national recognition.
 The practice wing is composed of nationally recognized experts who work with center staff on large scale conflict interventions worldwide.
-The center has a private resource collection named the Bosserman Library that contains materials on social justice, peace studies
+The center has a private resource collection named the Bosserman Library that contains materials on social justice, peace studies and conflict resolution.

 Center for Integrated Media